 The PhD in Health Policy and Management is an advanced research degree that emphasizes depth of knowledge and research skills.
 The dissertation must demonstrate ability for independent scholarly investigation.

-In addition to the requirements for the MS in Health Policy and Management, students must take HLT POL 249, Biostatistics 201A, and 201B.
-A cognate with at least three courses (12 units) from a department that grants a PhD degree is also required.
+In addition to the requirements for the MS in Health Policy and Management, students must take HLT POL 226A, 226B, 227B, and additional statistics courses.
+A cognate with at least five courses (20 units) from a department that grants a PhD degree is also required.
 Cognate courses must be at the graduate level and should be core theory and research courses for the discipline selected.
-Acceptable cognate areas include economics, epidemiology, history, management, political science, psychology, sociology, health care outcomes, research, pharmaceutical economics and policy studies.
+Acceptable cognate areas include economics, epidemiology, organizational behavior, management, public policy, psychology, sociology, health care outcomes, research, pharmaceutical economics and policy studies.

 Before advancement to candidacy, students must pass a written examination in Health Policy and Management, complete the requirements in a cognate field and pass an oral qualifying examination on the subject of the student's dissertation research.
 Students who fail are normally only reexamined once.